benjifisher/bootstrap-baby/README.md

 by Riwanto Megosinarso

-You can see  version of this page at http://bootstrap.benjifisher.info/ .
+You can see a version of this page at http://bootstrap.benjifisher.info/ .